Geely Auto: 2014present

 Between 2013 and 2014, Geely Auto faced declining sales and outdated technology.
 The company undertook major restructuring in 2014 by merging its Emgrand, Haoqing, and Englon brands into a unified Geely brand, streamlining its product lineup.
 This restructuring paved the way for successful launches that the company describes as the "Era of Premium Cars 3.0", which include the Geely Borui in 2015, Geely Boyue in 2016, the Emgrand GS and Emgrand GL.

 In October 2016, Geely Auto released its new brand called Lynk & Co in Berlin, Germany.
-The brand was launched with three production models, all based on the Compact Modular Architecture (CMA) developed by China Euro Vehicle Technology (CEVT).
+The brand was launched with three production models, all based on the Compact Modular Architecture (CMA) developed by Zeekr Technology Europe, formerly China Euro Vehicle Technology (CEVT).
 Lynk & Co as a brand is positioned between Geely and Volvo.
-The brand also adopts innovative sales models such as direct-to-consumer sales model and subscription model.
-In August 2017, Zhejiang Geely Holding, Geely Automobile Holdings and Volvo Car Group signed an agreement at Geely Auto's Hangzhou Bay R&D Center to establish the Lynk & Co joint venture.
+The brand also adopts innovative sales models such as direct-to-consumer sales model and subscription business model.
+In August 2017, Zhejiang Geely Holding, Geely Automobile Holdings, and Volvo Car Group signed an agreement at Geely Auto's Hangzhou Bay R&D Center to establish the Lynk & Co joint venture.
 Under this agreement, Geely Auto controls 50% of Lynk & Co, Volvo Cars held 30%, and Zhejiang Geely Holding held the remaining 20%.